TechBrenda/react-redux-react-router-es6/README.md

 ## Code Saving

-When initializing state in class components, you don't have to call the constructor and set this.state.
-Instead you can just say state = {}.
-That is because state is already bound to the class so declaring it outside of constructor still allows you to reference this.state.
+When initializing state in class components, you don't have to call the constructor and assign a value to `this.state`.
+Instead you can just say `state = {}` at the top level of the class.
+That is because state is already bound to the class so declaring it outside of constructor still allows you to reference this.state from any class method.

 ## Form onSubmit vs Child Button onClick